Brain injuries may be classified as traumatic or non-traumatic to describe the cause of the injury. They may also be classified

 - The accumulation of blood causes the brain tissue to compress while the injury causes the brain to swell.
 This damages the brain cells.

-- Shaken baby syndrome can cause seizures, lifelong disability, coma, and death.
+- Abusive head trauma can cause seizures, lifelong disability, coma, and death.

-- Irritability, changes in eating patterns, tiredness, difficulty breathing, dilated pupils, seizures, and vomiting are signs of shaken baby syndrome.
+- Irritability, changes in eating patterns, tiredness, difficulty breathing, dilated pupils, seizures, and vomiting are signs of abusive head trauma.
 A baby experiencing such symptoms needs immediate emergency medical attention.

 Locked-in syndrome is a rare neurological condition in which a person cannot physically move any part of their body aside from their eyes.